Rey Malonzo: Political career

-He became a mayor for three consecutive terms in Caloocan.
-In 1995, he ran for mayor and he defeated Macario 'Boy' Asistio.
+Malonzo became a mayor for three consecutive terms in Caloocan.
+In 1995, he ran for mayor and defeated Macario 'Boy' Asistio.
 A year later, Asistio loyalists filed a recall petition against Malonzo.
 A recall election was conducted, and Malonzo still emerged as the winner.
 He was reelected as mayor in the 1998 polls.
-In 2001, Malonzo won a third term, this time against former Congressman Luis 'Baby' Asistio.
+In 2001, Malonzo won a third term, this time against former Congressman Luis Asistio.
+Upon being term limited, he ran for representative of the 1st district of Caloocan, but lost to former vice mayor Oscar Malapitan.
+He later ran for vice mayor of Caloocan in 2010 as Asistio's running mate, but lost to former 2nd district representative Edgar Erice.